 Clayton Beach in Larrabee State Park is one of the best places in Whatcom County to see tide pool life and other small marine creatures that live along the shoreline.
 After meeting at the South Lost Lake Trailhead parking area, we’ll follow the trail that descends through the woods to the beach, then make our way along the sandy shore, following the water’s edge.
 Whether it’s colorful anemones clinging to a rock or sand dollars burrowing in the mud, we’re sure to find some remarkable sea creatures.
 We’ll also pause for a discussion about issues facing marine life and how we can help.

-When: Sunday, May 7th, 11:00am – 3:00pm*
+When: Sunday, May 7th, 11:00am – 2:00pm*

-Location: Meet at the South Lost Lake Parking Lot (a 15-minute drive from WWU, also accessible by bike via the Interurban Trail).
+Location: Meet at the Lost Lake Parking Lot (a 15-minute drive from WWU, also accessible by bike via the Interurban Trail).

 What to bring: Lunch and a full water bottle.
 Sturdy shoes recommended.

-Difficulty level: Moderate.
+Difficulty level: Fairly easy.